What’s Changed in 2026-2027 for Florida Hunters

 CWD (Chronic Wasting Disease):

-Florida confirmed CWD in 2023.
-You may not bring whole deer carcasses or high-risk parts into Florida or out of CWD management zones.
-Always debone and clean meat/skulls when transporting.
+Florida has confirmed Chronic Wasting Disease in white-tailed deer.
+You may not bring whole deer carcasses or high-risk parts into Florida, or out of a CWD management zone, without following specific guidelines.
+Always debone and clean meat and skulls when transporting, and check MyFWC.com/CWD for current management zone boundaries.

 Carcass Disposal: